 Summary of the .ce Request

 Mnemonic: center

 Form of Request: .ce N

 Initial Value: Centering is off by default.

 If No Argument: N =1

 Explanation: Center the next N input text lines within the current line (line-length minus indent).
 If $N=0$, any residual count is cleared.
 A break occurs after each of the N input lines.
 If the input line is too long, it is left adjusted.

 Notes: E,B (see Table A-2)

-.ul (underline) request underlines alphanumeric characters in nroff, and prints those characters in the italic font in troff.
+Emphasize Text have an italic font, or underline the word if you don't have an italic font.
+The .ul (underline) request underlines alphanumeric characters in $nroff$, and prints those characters in the italic font in troff.
 As with the .ce request, a .ul request with no argument underlines a single line of text, so:

-.ul (underline) request underlines alphanumeric characters in nroff, and prints those characters in the italic font in troff.
-As with the .ce request, a .ul request with no argument underlines a single line of text, so:

-following line of text
+.ul following line of text

 simply underlines the following line of text.
 Unlike .ce, though, .ul does not turn filling off.
 A numeric argument to the .ul request specifies the number of text lines you want underlined, so:

 .ul 3

 underlines the next three lines of text.
 As with centering, an argument of zero .ul 0 cancels the underlining process.

 Summary of the .ul Request

 Mnemonic: underline

 Form of Request: .ul N

 Initial Value: Underlining is off by default.

-If No Argument: N =1
+If No Argument: N=1

 Explanation: Underline in nroff (italicize in troff) the next N input text lines.
 Actually, switch to underline font, saving the current font for later restoration; other font changes within the span of a .ul will take effect, but the restoration will undo the last change.
 Output generated by a .tl request is affected by the font change, but does not decrement N. If $N > 1$, there is the risk that a trap-interpolated macro may provide text lines within the span - environment switching can prevent this.

 Notes: E (see Table A-2)

-· · · · · · · · · · · · · · · · · · · Another form of underlining is called up with the .cu request, and asks for con- tinuous underlining.
-This is the same as the .ul request, except that all characters are underlined.
-Again, if you are using troff the characters are printed in the italic font instead of underlined.
-There is a way to get characters underlined in troff, and this technique is explained later in this manual.
-As with .ce, only lines of text to be underlined are counted in the number given to the underline request. nroff or troff requests interspersed with the text lines are not counted.
+Another form of underlining is called up with the .cu request, and asks for co tinuous underlining.
+This is the same as the .ul request, except that all chara ters are underlined.
+Again, if you are using troff the characters are printed i the italic font instead of underlined.
+There is a way to get characters underline in troff, and this technique is explained later in this manual.
+As with .ce, only lines of text to be underlined are counted in the number giv to the underline request. nroff or troff requests interspersed with the text lines are not counted.

 Summary of the .cu Request

 Mnemonic: continuously underline

-Form of Request: . cu N
+Form of Request: .cu N

 Initial Value: Underlining is off by default.

 If No Argument: N =1

 Explanation: A variant of .ul that underlines every character in nroff.
 Identical to .ul in troff.

 Notes: E (see Table A-2)